ipv6guide/ipv6guide.github.io/enterprise/preparations/index.md

 without [proper planning](planning).
 You need to prepare yourself well.
 A first step is to appoint an [IPv6 project manager](project_manager).
-One of the first tasks of this project manager should be to [identify which equipment needs upgrades or replacement](identify_equipment).
-Enterprises often use online services (a.k.a.
+One of the first tasks of this project manager should be to [identify which equipment and applications need upgrades or replacement](identify_equipment).
+Enterprises
+often use online services (a.k.a.
 "Cloud"), either as a service for their own users or to outsource providing services to their customers.
 You should [identify which services support IPv6](identify_services).
 This is not only